yanirkes/TextClustering/README.md

 This project provides an interactive web-based tool designed to scrape patent claims from multiple URLs, process and clean the text, and allow users to interact with an intuitive UI for grouping patent claims.
-The app uses a pre-trained DBSCAN clustering model in the backend to intelligently group patent claims into topics based on their content.
+The app uses a Kmeans clustering model in the backend to intelligently group patent claims into topics based on their content.

 # Features
 * Interactive UI: Users can specify the number of patent groups they want to view directly through the web interface.
 * Web Scraping: Scrapes claims from various patent URLs using requests and BeautifulSoup.
 * Text Processing: Cleans and processes the scraped claims using various NLP techniques, such as removing list numbers, standardizing claim references, and eliminating unnecessary text elements.
-* Clustering and Grouping: Uses a DBSCAN model to group patent claims by topic, allowing users to specify the number of groups they wish to view.
+* Clustering and Grouping: Uses a Kmeans clustering model to group patent claims by topic, allowing users to specify the number of groups they wish to view.

 # Installation